shdrzl7/P4wnP1-A.L.O.A-RPiZeroW-BadUSB-Speaker/README.md

 *Note: This image is an example of the project in a USB stick form factor.
 Your final build may vary.*

 ## 📂 Project Structure
+- `Payloads/`
-- `Payloads/` - HID scripts in JavaScript for P4wnP1.
+  - `HIDScript/` - HID scripts in JavaScript for P4wnP1.
+  - `Bash/` - Bash scripts for remote execution.
 - `UI Navigation/` - Screenshots and guides for navigating the P4wnP1 web interface.
+- `others/` - Miscellaneous resources, such as other features.

 ## Wiring / Circuit Diagram
 A typical wired USB speaker is powered directly by the USB port it's plugged into.